Features

 A special Lua Interpreter Box, capable of handling stimulations, is available directly from OpenViBE.

-BCI Applications for multiple paradigms
+BCI demos of multiple paradigms

-Applications demonstrating the major paradigms used in BCI are bundled with OpenViBE.
+Demos illustrating the major paradigms used in BCI are bundled with OpenViBE.

-Our 3D applications are powered by the open source Ogre 3D engine.
+These demos are powered by the open source Ogre 3D engine.

-Included paradigms are:
+Featured paradigms are:

-- Speller Applications using P300
+• Speller Applications using P300

-- Tie Fighter for feet motor imagery
+• Spaceship for feet motor imagery

-- Handball for hand motor imagery
+• Handball for hand motor imagery

-- SSVEP shooting game
+• SSVEP shooting game

 Example scenarios and data files